-BOEUF GRAS The Boeuf Gras, symbol of the last meat to be eaten before Lent, has been a symbol of Carnival (from the Latin "farewell to flesh") since the Middle Ages.
-A live Boeuf Gras was part of every Rex Parade from 1872 through 1900, when it was retired.
-In 1959, the Boeuf Gras reclaimed its place as a Mardi Gras icon, returning to the parade as a papier mache' figure surrounded by white-coated butchers.
+BOEUF GRAS The boeuf gras, symbol of the last meat to be eaten before Lent, has been a symbol of Carnival (from the Latin "farewell to flesh") since the Middle Ages.
+A live boeuf gras was part of every Rex parade from 1872 through 1900, when it was retired.
+In 1959, the boeuf gras reclaimed its place as a Mardi Gras icon, returning to the parade as a papier-mâché figure surrounded by white-coated butchers.
 REX FLAG AND COLORS Rex founders chose the colors green, gold and purple for the standard of the King of Carnival, and those colors have become, by tradition, the colors of the entire New Orleans Carnival.
 While many explanations for this choice have been offered, the design of the flag conforms to the rules of heraldry, appropriate for the "Monarch of Merriment."
-The 1892 Rex parade, "Symbolism of Colors" suggested other meanings: purple for justice, green for faith, and gold for power.
+The 1892 Rex parade, "Symbolism of Colors" suggested other meanings: purple for justice, gold for power, and green for faith.
 The official Rex flag has a gold bar from upper left to lower right, in the center of which is a crown with the letter "R" superimposed.
 The portion above the gold band is green; the band below is purple.
 The official flag may be flown by former Kings and Queens of Carnival during the Mardi Gras season, and the year of their reigns appears in the banner's corner.
 REX ANTHEM: "IF EVER I CEASE TO LOVE" This charming song was popular at the time of Rex's founding, and each band performed it as they passed the official reviewing stand at Gallier Hall.
 Lydia Thompson, a famous British singer, was visiting New Orleans at the time and often sang the song.
 She was also rumored to have enjoyed a romantic relationship with another Carnival visitor, the Grand Duke Alexis of Russia.
 While it now seems clear they did not enjoy each other's company in 1872, they, and the song, will always be associated in Carnival lore.
 "If Ever I Cease to Love" became the anthem both of Rex and of Carnival in New Orleans.
 "If Ever I Cease to Love" accompanies Rex on the parade route, and, arranged as a Grand March, is played as Rex and the Queen of Carnival lead the Rex Court into the Grand Ball.

 LUNDI GRAS Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
-Rex then led a parade to City Hall, where he proclaimed Carnival and received the key to the city.
+Rex then led a parade to City Hall, where he proclaimed Carnival and received the key to the city from the Mayor.
 In 1971 the Rex Arrival was recreated one time in honor of the Rex Centennial.
 Rex's Monday Arrival is again a major celebration, called Lundi Gras.
 In 1987, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders and tourism officials to create a new Monday Arrival celebration and named it after the French description of the day before Carnival.
 Rex will arrive at Spanish Plaza at 6:00 PM, greet the Mayor and other officials, receive the key to the city, and proclaim Carnival to crowds of revelers.
-This year marks the 33rd anniversary of this special celebration.
-In 2015 Rex revived an old tradition and arrived in a festively decorated antique Public Belt Railway passenger coach.
-In 2020 Rex will again arrive by special train.
+This year marks the 35th anniversary of this special celebration.
+In 2015, Rex revived an old tradition and arrived in a festively decorated antique Public Belt Railway passenger coach.
+In 2022 Rex will again arrive by river aboard a Coast Guard vessel, 2022's "Royal Yacht".